-Where id is the id that is used in your defineMessages entry and subsequent extracted message id.
+Where id is the ID that is used in your defineMessages entry and subsequent extracted message ID.

-Note: The id in this file format {[id: string]: string} must match the id that you define in your code as in the defineMessages structure.
+Note: The id in this file format {[id: string]: string} must match the ID that you define in your code as in the defineMessages structure.
 For more information, see https://formatjs.io/docs/react-intl/api/#formatmessag.

-This single file and its location within the application forms the entry to the messages value with the intl.config.js for your configured locale, for example:
+This file and its location in the application forms the entry to the messages value with the intl.config.js for your configured locale, for example: